zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp23.md

+### Administration

+Please post questions, or discussion only via Canvas.
+The visibility of questions and discussion are expected to set for public view (**to the Entire class on Canvas**).
+Please feel free to send instructor/TAs emails regarding any personal or other private issues/concerns.

+***

 ### Homework

 There are 6 individual homework assignments.
 Due day will be posted with the homework.
 Late submission would not be accepted.
 Each student has one time 3-day extension per semester only applied on homework.
 This extension will be applied automatically.
 Please let me know 24 hours in advance before the due day if any emergencies or difficulties occur.